-This document defines obligations Accenture has in regards of data processing in scope of the UK BCR, and explains how we comply with those responsibilities across participating entities through our global data privacy program by addressing ethical aspects and legal compliance, accountability, opportunities and risk.
+This document defines obligations Accenture has in regards of data processing in scope of the BCR and explains how we comply with those responsibilities across participating entities through our global data privacy program by addressing ethical aspects and legal compliance, accountability, opportunities and risk.

-Our UK BCR applies to all personal data processed by Accenture as a data controller for our own purposes, where that personal data is, or has been, subject to a Data Transfer from the UK.
+Our BCR apply to all personal data processed by Accenture as a data controller for our own purposes.
 It does not apply to Accenture as a data processor for services we provide to clients.

-The UK BCR does not override any applicable national data privacy laws and regulations in countries where we operate.
+The BCR does not override any applicable national data privacy laws and regulations in countries where we operate.

-ACCENTURE'S UK BCR COMMITMENTS
+ACCENTURE'S BCR COMMITMENTS

-Accenture's data privacy obligations under the UK BCR are defined as a set of Commitments which establish our data privacy responsibilities and safeguards in relation to key requirements such as fair and lawful processing, data minimization, security and retention.
+Accenture's data privacy obligations under the BCR are defined as a set of Commitments which establish our data privacy responsibilities and safeguards in relation to key requirements such as fair and lawful processing, data minimization, security and retention.
 The associated Annexes provide information on how we uphold these Commitments.
-In particular, Annex 1 explains our compliance measures including privacy by design and data protection impact assessments and how we cooperate with the Information Commissioner.
+In particular, Annex 1 explains our compliance measures including privacy by design and data protection impact assessments and how we cooperate with the supervisory authorities.